Eschatologue/CM_wiki/docs/class/paladin/vengeance.md

 As a Bonus Action, you gain the following benefits for 10 minutes.
 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

-&emsp; ***Flight.*** You sprout spectral wings on your back.
+***Flight.*** You sprout spectral wings on your back.
 You have a Fly Speed equal to your Speed and can Hover.

-&emsp; ***Frightful Aura.*** Whenever an enemy starts its turn in the aura, that creature must succeed on a Wisdom saving throw or have the Frightened condition for 1 minute or until it takes any damage.
+***Frightful Aura.*** Whenever an enemy starts its turn in the aura, that creature must succeed on a Wisdom saving throw or have the Frightened condition for 1 minute or until it takes any damage.
 Attack rolls against the Frightened creature have Advantage.